 There is flexibility in how you meet these standards, depending on the size and nature of your business.
 We are here to help you to both meet the standards and achieve your MIS manager licence.
-And we’re also committed to processing your application in time for transition to the new FMC Act regime on 1 December 2016.

 Based on our experience with DIMS licensing, we expect your MIS application will involve at least some engagement with us before it is ready to be approved.
 Some applications will take longer than others and therefore require more input from us.